DSEapps/draw-sound-live/README.md

 If an audience member decides to get on stage, they can then explore the canvas and keyboard and begin to create.
 Draw.
 Sound.
 Live.

-During the performance, the audience members can chat, boo or cheer the performance.
+During the performance, the audience is encouraged to express their feelings/emotions via applause, booing or chat.
 This info persists with the performer, and at the end of the performance is added to their lifetime totals.
+Note that performers that receive too many "boos" are kicked off stage.

 **On Stage, Draw.
 Sound.
 Live.**
 ![Venue - On-stage](./images/venue-stage.jpeg)